pansihub/scrapy-freedb/README.md

 # scrapy-freedb

-A scrapy plugin support persist data on freedb and make incremental crawling.
+This is a scrapy plugin support persisting data on freedb and/or archieving incremental crawling.

+## Intruduction

 It has a dupefilter wich interact to freedb to check there the document id is already existing.